Alpha-022/MHT-CET-Mock-Test/README.md

 ![Website Screenshot](https://github.com/Alpha-022/MHT-CET-Mock-Test/blob/main/Screenshots/Screenshot10.png)

 ## Note
-Default username abd password to log in into mock test is "Alpha" & "Alpha" respectively.
+Default username abd password to log in into mock test is "**Alpha**" & "**Alpha**" respectively.
 But I have disabled it so you can login directly and review this project.

-## Used By

-This project is created for:

-- Future Ready Talent Internship
+__This project is created for Future Ready Talent Internship__

 ## Authors